opencontainers/runc/config.md

 The container's top-level directory MUST contain a configuration file called `config.json`.
 The canonical schema is defined in this document, but there is a JSON Schema in [`schema/config-schema.json`](schema/config-schema.json) and Go bindings in [`specs-go/config.go`](specs-go/config.go).
+Platform-specific configuration schema are defined in the [platform-specific documents](#platform-specific-configuration) linked below.

 The configuration file contains metadata necessary to implement standard operations against the container.
 This includes the process to run, environment variables to inject, sandboxing features to use, etc.

-Below is a detailed description of each field defined in the configuration format.
+Below is a detailed description of each field defined in the configuration format and valid values are specified.
+Platform-specific fields are identified as such.
+For all platform-specific configuration values, the scope defined below in the [Platform-specific configuration](#platform-specific-configuration) section applies.

 ## Specification version